 Barcodes for Liquor

-Barcodes for liquor products can be purchased below – if you purchase “Barcode Packages” below you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including liquors), in New Zealand and worldwide.
-For more information about barcodes for liquor bottles please see the FAQ’s at the bottom of this page.
-We have been selling barcodes to customers in New Zealand and worldwide for many years, and many of our customers are distilleries, liquor distributors, and local businesses that produce and sell liquor products.
+Barcodes for liquor products can be purchased below.
+If you purchase “Barcode Packages” below, you will receive EAN-13 barcodes that are suitable for use on all food and beverage products (including liquors) in New Zealand and worldwide.
+For more information about barcodes for liquor bottles, please see the FAQ at the bottom of this page.
+We have been selling barcodes to customers in New Zealand and worldwide for many years.
+Many of our customers are distilleries, liquor distributors, and local businesses producing and selling liquor products.

 EAN-13 Retail Barcode Packages

 If you buy a barcode package from us below, you will receive:

 1. A unique EAN-13 barcode number

 2. Barcode images (in 4 different formats: jpeg, png, SVG & pdf)

 4. Free Barcode Registration on the International Barcodes Database.

 Quantity Price per Barcode 1 $ 59 2 $ 54 each 3-4 $ 51 each 5 + $ 49 each 10 + $ 39 each 15 + $ 34 each 20 + $ 30 each 30 + $ 25 each 40 + $ 21 each 50 + $ 15 each 75 + $ 11 each 100 + $ 9 eachNOW ONLY $8.25 each